tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * This dummy dataset contains 1000 samples with two features that are split into two groups.

 * As part of our data preprocessing, we transform `y` into a vertical vector.
-Remember that the `reshape` function is used to reshape or format the data.
+Remember that the `reshape` function is used to reshape, or format, the data.

   ```python
   # Transforming y to a vertical vector